 a user ...

-Dr. Donovan is a US and Canadian board - certified dermatologist specializing exclusively in hair transplantation and hair loss.
-His offices are based in Toronto and Vancouver.
+Dr. Donovan is a US and Canadian board - certified dermatologist specializing exclusively in hair loss.
+His office is based in Vancouver.

 Canadian Society for Dermatologic Surgery (CSDS)